maskedcoder/CartoonJS/README.markdown

     - `middle`
     - `top`

-#### CartoonItem Methods
+#### CartoonPathItem Methods

-##### CartoonItem([name]) -> new CartoonItem
+##### CartoonPathItem([name]) -> new CartoonPathItem

-Creates a new CartoonItem identified by `name`. **Warning:** do not reuse names for CartoonItems in the same CartoonCanvas.
-When a new CartoonItem is added to a CartoonCanvas that has another by that name, the old one will be mysteriously removed, without warning.
+Creates a new CartoonPathItem identified by `name`. **Warning:** do not reuse names for Cartoon Items in the same CartoonCanvas.
+When a new Cartoon Item is added to a CartoonCanvas that has another by that name, the old one will be mysteriously removed, without warning.

-- `name` : A string to uniquely identify the CartoonItem
+- `name` : A string to uniquely identify the CartoonPathItem

-##### CartoonItem.setParent(p) -> bool
+##### CartoonPathItem.setParent(p) -> bool

-Attempts to set `p` as this CartoonItem's parent.
-A parent item will have indirect control over the location, scale, and rotation of a child CartoonItem.
+Attempts to set `p` as this CartoonPathItem's parent.
+A parent item will have indirect control over the location, scale, and rotation of a child Cartoon Item.
 The child's own geometric properties will not reflect any changes to the parent, but before every drawing, the context will be transformed into the parent's local coordinate system before drawing the child.

-To make a child independant, run `CartoonItem.setParent(null);`.
+To make a child independant, run `CartoonPathItem.setParent(null);`.

-- `p` : A CartoonItem to become parent, or null to remove a parent-child relationship
+- `p` : A CartoonPathItem to become parent, or null to remove a parent-child relationship

-##### CartoonItem.addBone(bone) -> this
+##### CartoonPathItem.addBone(bone) -> this

-Adds `bone` to this CartoonItem's list of matrices.
-This CartoonItem is returned.
+Adds `bone` to this CartoonPathItem's list of matrices.
+This CartoonPathItem is returned.

 - `bone` : A Matrix object

-##### CartoonItem.setBoneSegments(bonename, segmentlist) -> this
+##### CartoonPathItem.setBoneSegments(bonename, segmentlist) -> this

 Attempts to replace any list of segments that the Matrix identified by `bonename` controls with `segmentlist`.
-If `bonename` points to a Matrix not in the CartoonItem's list, the function will return false.
-If the operation succeeds, this CartoonItem is returned.
+If `bonename` points to a Matrix not in the CartoonPathItem's list, the function will return false.
+If the operation succeeds, this CartoonPathItem is returned.

-- `bonename` : A Matrix object or name of a Matrix object in the CartoonItem's list of matrices
+- `bonename` : A Matrix object or name of a Matrix object in the CartoonPathItem's list of matrices
-- `segmentlist` : A list of indexes of vertices in `CartoonItem.path`
+- `segmentlist` : A list of indexes of vertices in `CartoonPathItem.path`

-##### CartoonItem.beginBone(bone) -> this
+##### CartoonPathItem.beginBone(bone) -> this

-Tells the CartoonItem to assign all new vertices to `bone` until `CartoonItem.endBone()` is called.
-If the Matrix given is not in the CartoonItem's list of matrices, it will be added.
-This CartoonItem is returned.
+Tells the CartoonPathItem to assign all new vertices to `bone` until `CartoonPathItem.endBone()` is called.
+If the Matrix given is not in the CartoonPathItem's list of matrices, it will be added.
+This CartoonPathItem is returned.

 - `bone` : A Matrix object

-##### CartoonItem.endBone() -> this
+##### CartoonPathItem.endBone() -> this

-Tells the CartoonItem to stop assigning all new vertices to the Matrix object that was specified in `CartoonItem.beginBone()`.
+Tells the CartoonPathItem to stop assigning all new vertices to the Matrix object that was specified in `CartoonPathItem.beginBone()`.
 This is not necessary when switching immediately from one Matrix to the next, but it provides some clarity.
-This CartoonItem is returned/
+This CartoonPathItem is returned/

-##### CartoonItem.draw(scene) -> null
+##### CartoonPathItem.draw(scene) -> null

-Draws the CartoonItem, using the CanvasRenderingContext2D represented by `scene`.
-First, `scene` is customized with the attributes in `this.attrs`, then the points in the path are calculated in global coordinates (based on adjustments from parent CartoonItems or Matrices in the CartoonItem's list), then the function iterates through the list of commands associated with each point to draw a path on the canvas, and finally the path is filled and stroked. **Warning:** After drawing, the CanvasRenderingContext2D will still carry the custom attributes.
+Draws the CartoonPathItem, using the CanvasRenderingContext2D represented by `scene`.
+First, `scene` is customized with the attributes in `this.attrs`, then the points in the path are calculated in global coordinates (based on adjustments from parent CartoonPathItems or Matrices in the CartoonPathItem's list), then the function iterates through the list of commands associated with each point to draw a path on the canvas, and finally the path is filled and stroked. **Warning:** After drawing, the CanvasRenderingContext2D will still carry the custom attributes.
 If another object is drawn without changing the custom attributes, it will be drawn with those same old custom attributes.

-In order to create a custom item for the CartoonCanvas, this method can be overwritten.

 - `scene` : A CanvasRenderingContext2D

-##### CartoonItem.getPath() -> Array
+##### CartoonPathItem.getPath() -> Array

-Returns the list of point that make up this CartoonItem's path.
+Returns the list of point that make up this CartoonPathItem's path.

-##### CartoonItem.bezierCurveTo(x, y, cx1, cy1, cx2, cy2) -> this
+##### CartoonPathItem.bezierCurveTo(x, y, cx1, cy1, cx2, cy2) -> this

-Adds three points to the CartoonItem's path which describe a [bezierCurveTo](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#bezierCurveTo%28%29) command.
-This CartoonItem is returned.
+Adds three points to the CartoonPathItem's path which describe a [bezierCurveTo](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#bezierCurveTo%28%29) command.
+This CartoonPathItem is returned.

 - `x`: The x coordinate of the destination of the curve
 - `y` : The y coordinate of the destination of the curve